Juanan4290/masterDataScience/README.md

-# Master in Data Science - Juan Antonio Morales
+## Juan Antonio Morales - Data Scientist in the making

 ### Summary and objectives: